So You Want a Better Neighborhood

 As part of the community’s efforts to maintain and enhance a safe and pleasant quality of life, East Falls Town Watch serves as “Eyes and Ears” for the 39th police district through patrols, community meetings and public outreach.
 We promote positive police and community relations, common-sense vigilance, and subscribe to the “broken windows” theory – that a neighborhood that looks cared for: lights on, sidewalks swept, weeds pulled, graffiti removed – deters crime.

-We organize monthly clean-ups (3rd Saturdays in various pockets of the neighborhood, inviting neighbors to work together to improve the appearance of East Falls.
+We organize monthly clean-ups (3rd Saturdays each month) in various pockets of the neighborhood, inviting neighbors to work together to improve the appearance of East Falls.
 Each August we host National Night Out as an opportunity to meet district and city police officers, local firefighters, and municipal and state government leaders

 Working With Police

 Members represent the community at the monthly 39th district captain’s meeting.
 We also attend a monthly East Falls lieutenant’s meeting and communicate frequently with the 39th district crime prevention and community relations officers.
 See our calendar for the dates of these meetings.